What is Autism?

 Autism and REST Research

 - REST as a Treatment for Children with Autism.
-This research was done with eight autistic children between the ages of 5 and 11 in .
+Eight autistic children between the ages of 5 and 11 were studied.
 Several positive changes in behavioural and cognitive functioning were noted.

 - Quality of Life with Flotation Therapy for a Person Diagnosed with Attention Deficit Disorder, Atypical Autism, PTSD, Anxiety and Depression.
 Sweden 2013.